 Diagnosis and Treatment

 Patellar luxations are often discovered during annual physicals and other general examinations.
-If an MPL is suspected, your [PRACTICE NAME] veterinarian will examine your pet’s knee for signs of displacement and use a radiograph to confirm the diagnosis.
+If an MPL is suspected, your Animal Care Hospital of Phoenix veterinarian will examine your pet’s knee for signs of displacement and use a radiograph to confirm the diagnosis.

 Your dog’s mobility should be restricted during recovery.
 Exercise should be limited to short walks for the first six weeks, then gradually increased weekly until your pet back to full strength.
 Physical therapy is often recommended to enhance the recovery process, and maximize joint strength and mobility.